alexdepalex/k8s-from-scratch-meetup/slides.md

 <br/>
 <br/>
 **Kubelet**
-Each worker runs services to run containers (Docker) and services to be managed from the master.
-In addition to Docker, Kubelet is a service installed on the worker nodes.
+The kubelet manages pods and their containers, their images, their volumes, etc. Kubelet is a service installed on the worker nodes.
 It reads container manifests as YAML files that describes a pod.
 Kubelet ensures that the containers defined in the pods are started and continue running.
 <br/>
 <br/>
 **Pods**
-A Pod is used as the atomic unit for scheduling.
-It is typically a collections of one/more container(s).
-It also contains collections of data volumes.
-It is to be noted that data volumes are independent of containers.
-Name spaces are shared inside a pod.
-Furthermore every object inside a pod has a label.
+A pod is a group of one or more containers (such as Docker containers), the shared storage for those containers, and options about how to run the containers.
+Pods are always co-located and co-scheduled, and run in a shared context.
+It contains one or more application containers which are relatively tightly coupled.

 !SUB
 **Worker node (2):** Kube-proxy (aka service proxy)